wxh23285815/wxh23285815.github.io/projects/MINA.md

 Mālama I Nā Ahupuaʻa is a first-hand experience for young people to see and learn how the Ahupuaʻa system work, in which the Mālama I Nā Ahupuaʻa are trying to revival and maintain the Hawaiian traditional practices to sustain the land.

 In this project, I learn many new things about the Hawaii culture, for example planting Taro for the traditional system, building a fish pond by the beach, and learn the practices of the Hawaiian temple.
+Mālama I Nā Ahupuaʻa is a great experience for anyone to learn about Hawaii.

 Source: <a href="http://socialsciences.hawaii.edu/access/engagement/mina.html"> Mālama I Nā Ahupuaʻa (MINA)</a> ,
 <a href="https://www.kapiolani.hawaii.edu/wp-content/uploads/2018/12/MalamaMINAPoster.pdf"> Malama MINA Poster</a>